 Community Benefit

-In 2022, MarinHealth Medical Center provided community benefit activities and programs within its service area.
-MarinHealth provided more than $1,169,000 in financial assistance (charity care) costs where no reimbursement is received and $51.6 million in Medi-Cal and other programmatic shortfalls, which is the difference between what the hospital is reimbursed for care to beneficiaries and the actual cost of providing that care.
-During 2022, MarinHealth Medical Center made more than $79.2 million in community benefit contributions.
-Of that, $76.5 million (97%) of the total community benefit contribution helped to improve access to care, increase healthy eating and active living, reduce homelessness, address mental health and substance use, and reduce violence and prevent injuries.
+In 2024, MarinHealth Medical Center provided community benefit activities and programs within its service area.
+MarinHealth provided $333,341 in financial assistance (charity care) costs, where no reimbursement is received, and $66.3 million in Medi-Cal shortfalls, which is the difference between what the hospital is reimbursed for care to beneficiaries and the actual cost of providing that care.
+During 2024, MarinHealth Medical Center contributed more than $108 million in community benefit contributions.
+Of that, over $105 million (97.2%) of the total community benefit contribution helped to improve access to care, increase healthy eating and active living, reduce homelessness, address mental health and substance use, and reduce violence and prevent injuries.
 The remainder was allocated for community building, community benefit operations, and health professions education.

 MarinHealth Medical Center partners with community-based organizations to increase the number of individuals who receive health care and other health-related services that help them manage chronic conditions, access mental health care services, and transition to stable housing to maintain their health and wellness.

-- 195 West Marin seniors received core services aimed at successful aging including case management services, home delivered meals and frequent contact either virtually or by phone.
+- 215 West Marin seniors received core services aimed at successful aging, including case management services, home-delivered meals, and visitor services.

-- 72 individuals experiencing homelessness received medical respite, resulting in 355 avoidable hospital days.
+- 88 unhoused individuals received medical respite, resulting in 323 avoidable hospital days.

-- Nearly 30,000 medically tailored, nutritious meals were delivered to individuals and families in need.
+- Over 61,335 medically tailored, nutritious meals were delivered to individuals and families in need.

 - Approximately 180,000 meals were provided to persons experiencing homelessness or those facing an imminent threat of homelessness.

-- Over 1,300 youth, adults and seniors received comprehensive 1:1 therapy services.
+- 662 youth, adults, and seniors received comprehensive 1:1 therapy services.

-- 1,355 individuals who were homeless were provided medical, mental health, and alcohol/drug treatment services in a clinical setting.
+- 1,248 people experiencing homelessness were provided medical, mental health, and alcohol or drug treatment services in a clinical setting.

-- Over 6,200 youth received support services to prevent and address substance use, mental health, isolation, sexual health and trauma.
+- 1,676 youth received support services to prevent and address substance use, mental health, isolation, sexual health, and trauma.

-- Over 4,600 at risk individuals received community health education and referrals to safety net system supports including benefits, workforce support, rent supplements, eating disorders, home safety evaluations, financial assistance, food resources, legal advice, and housing resources.
+- 3,483 at-risk individuals received community health education and referrals to safety net system supports, including benefits, job placement, rent supplements, home safety evaluations, financial assistance, food resources, legal advice, and housing resources.

-- Over 4,700 adults received substance use and/or behavioral health services in a clinical setting.
+- Over 3,600 adults received substance use and/or mental health services in a clinical setting.

-- 1,740 seniors, youth and families received healthy eating and active living programming including cooking and nutrition classes, meal preparation, and active outdoor activities.
+- 1,530 seniors, youth, and families received healthy eating and active living programming, including cooking and nutrition classes, hikes, biking, gardening classes, after-school sports, environmental education, intergenerational events, and a wellness library.

 Buckelew Programs